schibsted/spid-tech-docs/resources/articles/logout-flows.md

 :body

 There are 3 different types of logout functionality available in the platform.
-Depending on your client application type and integration with SPiD, you may need to use one or several approaches.
+Depending on your client application type and integration with Schibsted account, you may need to use one or several approaches.
 Below is an explanation of each logout type.

-## Logging out of SPiD via the JavaScript SDK
+## Logging out of Schibsted account via the JavaScript SDK
 Logging out via the JavaScript SDK deletes the current session for the logged in user based on the session cookie sent in the logout request.
-After the logout is performed on SPiD the SDK will trigger 3 [events](/sdks/js-2x/events/#available-sdk-events) telling your application that the user has been logged out:
+After the logout is performed on Schibsted account the SDK will trigger 3 [events](/sdks/js-2x/events/#available-sdk-events) telling your application that the user has been logged out:
 #### User logs out